bio | profile | interviews | newsletter | services | resume | endorsements | publications | workshops | contact

 Professional

-National Endowment for the Arts Writing Fellowship
+National Endowment for the Arts Writing Fellowship in Fiction

 Finalist, Essay Category, New Letters Writing Awards